 Andrew Robak, Keuka College

-Dr. Andrew Robak is Associate Professor of Chemistry at Keuka College.
+Dr. Andrew Robak is a Professor of Chemistry at Keuka College.
 His field is Organic Chemistry, with special interests in Polymer Chemistry as well as the interactions between Art and the Chemical Sciences.
 Dr. Robak attended undergraduate college at the Rochester Institute of Technology, and graduate school at the University of Oregon.
 He has been a full-time member of the Keuka College faculty since 2007.
 Besides his teaching responsibilities in Chemistry he teaches a general first-year seminar course, Science in Popular Culture and a Senior Seminar course for science majors.
 He is the College’s “pre-medical professions” advisor.

 Don Carpenetti, Craven Community College